AlbPlu/Uni_work/README.md

-# My python math operation project
+# My git project

+This repository contains a folder for my calculator project

-This project contains python scripts for math operations
+This project contains python scripts for math operations:

 *) Addition
 *) Subtraction